 - Creating a tribal liaison at the state agency to handle environmental regulating and permitting

 - Loosening restrictions on voting rights for those convicted of felonies

 Although the commission’s work started back in 2019, these new laws are still just scratching the surface of systemic bias in the state.
 However, it is a step toward helping people of color and the persistence of racial disparities in everyday life.
 During a time when racism in the criminal justice system is under a heavy spotlight, these changes can pave the way toward a future that includes a narrative of equality.

 Schedule an Initial Consultation with a Skilled Criminal Defense Attorney Today!

 If you are facing criminal charges, you should not hesitate to reach out to the legal team at The Law Offices of Daniel J Miller for the help you need.
-Our team is backed by more than 20 years of experience and a history of successful results.
+Our team has over 25 years of experience and a history of successful results.
 With our attorneys on your side, you can rest assured you will obtain the best possible outcome for your case.
 We understand how overwhelming this situation can be and will aggressively fight on your behalf to protect your rights and future.